riffcc/riffcc.github.io/content/docs/concepts/_index.md

 ## Creative Commons

 Riff.CC focuses on legally free media content, primarily licensed under Creative Commons.
 This allows users to share, remix, and build upon existing works while respecting the rights of creators.
 We also host public domain content, ensuring a wide range of accessible media.

+You can read more about the Creative Commons organisation (who created the CC licences) at their website, [creativecommons.org](https://creativecommons.org/).

 ## [Lenses](/docs/concepts/lenses/)